 Staff Recreation & Time Off

+Camp life is structured and demanding.
+A high energy level is important for a successful summer.
 We want you to be enthusiastic and happy about your work and recognize that you need some time off for rest and relaxation.
-Camp life is structured and demanding and a high energy level is important for a successful summer.
-In addition to regularly scheduled time off, camp facilities are open to staff in the evening and when not in use by the campers.
+In addition to regularly scheduled time off, camp facilities are open to staff in the evening when not in use by the campers.
 A staff-only lounge is open every night.
-The lounge is fully-equipped with telephones and internet access.
+The lounge is fully-equipped with internet and TV.
 A modern Fitness Center is also available each evening for counselors.
 For those interested, there are regularly scheduled staff games under the lights in volleyball, soccer and basketball.
-We have weekly trips to Augusta and provide transportation on days off.
+We have regular trips to Augusta and provide transportation on days off.

 Helping You Get Started